memgraph/docs/docs/reference-guide/replication.md

 consistency or availability:
   - SYNC - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction.
-SYNC mode prioritizes data consistency, but has no tolerance for any network failures.
+SYNC mode prioritizes data consistency but has no tolerance for any network failures.
   - SYNC WITH TIMEOUT - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction within a configured time interval.
 If the response from a REPLICA times out, the